himanshub16/himanshub16.github.io/_posts/2019-03-01-tracking-my-music-habits.md

 Golang provides a lot of things as an HTTP server along with CSV parser, right there in the standard library.

 However, visualisation is much more convient using HTML instead of any other way of generating images (unless I am a pro at aligning text rightly).
-You can find the glimpse of the review in the GIF above.
+You can view it [interactively on this link](https://himanshub16.github.io/music-habits).

 Additionally, I have a text-summary available just to get the things right there on the console.